Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Ross Medical Education Center - Ann Arbor

 Out of the 40 schools in Michigan that were part of this year’s ranking, Ross Medical Education Center - Davison landed the # 3 spot on the list.
-Ross - Davison is a fairly small private for-profit school located in the large suburb of Davison.
+Ross - Davison is a small private for-profit school located in the large suburb of Davison.

 On average, medical assisting graduates from Ross - Davison take out $8,213 in student loans while working on their Undergraduate Certificate.

 Out of the 40 schools in Michigan that were part of this year’s ranking, Ross Medical Education Center - Grand Rapids North landed the # 4 spot on the list.
-Ross - Grand Rapids North is a small private for-profit school located in the large suburb of Grand Rapids.
+Ross - Grand Rapids North is a small private for-profit school located in the suburb of Grand Rapids.

 While working on their Undergraduate Certificate, medical assisting majors at Ross - Grand Rapids North accumulate an average of around $7,901 in student debt.